aosabook/500lines/modeller/chapter.md

 Using a class structure like this means that the `Node` class is easily extensible.
 As an example of the extensibility, consider adding a `Node` type that combines multiple primitives, like a figure for a character.
-We can easily extend the `Node` class for this situation by creating a new class `class Figure(Node)` which will override some of the functionality of the `Node` manage a list of sub-nodes.
+We can easily extend the `Node` class for this situation by creating a new class `class Figure(Node)` which will override some of the functionality of the `Node` to manage a list of sub-nodes.

-By making the `Node` class extensible in this way, we are able to add new types of shapes to the scene without changing any of the other code around scene manipulation and rendering.
+By making the `Node` class extensible in this way, we are able to add new types of shapes to the scene without changing any of the other code for scene manipulation and rendering.
 Using `Node` concept to abstract away the fact that one `Scene` object may have many children is known as the Composite Design Pattern.

 ### Linear algebra (TODO)